 You will likely have to restrict or eliminate alcohol from your diet if it causes an allergic reaction and results in the appearance of hives.
 Some people who experience hives caused by alcohol may have difficulty giving up drinking, despite the unpleasant side effects.

-If you are finding it difficult to give up alcohol even though it causes hives, it is possible you are experiencing alcohol addiction.
+If you are finding it difficult to give up alcohol even though it causes hives, it is possible you are experiencing alcohol addiction or alcohol use disorder.
 Treatment for alcohol addiction may be necessary to make it possible for you to stop drinking and find relief from hives.

 Australasian Society of Clinical Immunology and Allergy.
 “Alcohol allergy.”
 March 2019.
 Accessed April 28, 2019.